This program is certified by the Secondary Committee

 Dual and/or Articulated Credit

-Program completers can earn up to 7 hours college credit from Johnson County Community College and articulated credit up to 3 hours by the Culinary Institute of America.
+Program completers can earn up to 9 hours college credit from Johnson County Community College and articulated credit up to 3 hours by the Culinary Institute of America.
 They can also earn up to 7 hours articulated credit from Ozarks Technical Community College.

 $ 9 - $17

 $ 84,000*Occupational Outlook Handbook May 2014New information is now available for Missourians looking for which jobs will be "hot" this decade.
 The report shows that youth and adults with an interest - and skills - in science, technology, engineering, and math have many bright prospects in Missouri.The "Missouri's Hot Jobs" report suggests which occupations are most likely to be in demand through 2018, according to the Missouri Economic Research Information Center (MERIC).